This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 You can also sprinkle some detergent power on the rack and it will eventually get mixed with the water.

-Then leave it for 10-12 hours and after that, you can simply take your oven rack out and let it dry and then you will definitely have beautiful and clean oven racks.
+Then leave it for 10-12 hours and after that, you can simply take your oven rack out and let it dry.
+This will give you beautiful and clean oven racks.

 2. Dishwashing Liquid:

-If you don’t have much space or a bathtub, then you can totally opt for this method.
+If you don’t have much space or a bathtub, then you can opt for this method.

 All you need to do is place the oven rack in your kitchen sink and put some dishwashing liquid all over it.
 Fill the sink with warm water and add the dishwashing liquid to it.